Jord8888/PixelColorZen-numberpolicies/PRIVACY.md

-# Privacy Policy — ColorFlow Number
+# Privacy Policy — Pixel Color Zen

 _Last updated: May 14, 2026_

-ColorFlow Number is a single-player coloring game published by Jordan Petersen.
+Pixel Color Zen is a single-player coloring game published by Jordan Petersen.
 This policy describes, in plain language, what the app does and does not do with your information.
 It is written to be accurate for the Google Play "Data safety" form.

 ## Short version

-**ColorFlow Number does not collect, transmit, or share any personal information.** Every piece of data the app creates — puzzle progress, streak counts, perfect-run badges, play-mode preferences — lives on your device in Android's standard app-private `SharedPreferences`
+**Pixel Color Zen does not collect, transmit, or share any personal information.** Every piece of data the app creates — puzzle progress, streak counts, perfect-run badges, play-mode preferences — lives on your device in Android's standard app-private `SharedPreferences`